 Certificate programs do not result in a degree, and are intended to supplement rather than replace an academic degree.
-With the growing demand for focused, specialized knowledge in a particular health-related area, completion of a certificate can assist professionals in furthering their qualifications in ways potentially not offered through a degree program.
+With the growing demand for focused, specialized knowledge in particular health-related areas, completion of a certificate can assist professionals in furthering their qualifications.
 Certificate programs can generally be completed in less time than an academic degree program, but individual requirements vary.
-UMSN certificate options include the following:
+Our certificate options include the following:

 Certificate in Health Informatics

 Both nurses and non-nurses can earn UMSN's Certificate in Health Informatics with completion of just 16 credits in a web-blended curriculum, which also prepares students to sit for a variety of informatics certifications.
 It's part of Systems, Populations and Leadership at UMSN which also offers a master's degree in Health Systems, Nursing Leadership, and Effectiveness Science.

 Designed for staff nurses at any educational level working with a mentor, this program will prepare participants to lead Evidence-Based Practice (EBP) as each dyad is guided through the EBP process from inception to implementation and sustainability.
 The program, which is led by Dr. Marita Titler, is completely online with both synchronous and asynchronous learning experiences to help lay a solid foundation for continued use of the EBP process at the point of care delivery.
 More information and application available from the National Nursing Practice Network® (NNPN).

 This certificate is designed for individuals who seek to enhance their teaching skills and techniques in relation to the field of nursing.
 The CNE program is only available to those who have already completed a master's or doctoral program as well as students currently enrolled in a master's or doctoral program at UMSN.